smartcontractkit/wasp/README.md

 - Easy to reuse any custom client `Go` code
 - Easy to grasp
 - Have slim codebase (500-1k loc)
+- No test harness or CLI, easy to integrate and run with plain `go test`
 - Have predictable performance footprint when tested with protocol mocks
 - Easy to create synthetic or user-based scenarios
 - Scalable in `k8s` without complicated configuration or vendored UI interfaces